Table of Contents

 What is a job?

 Job refers to part- or full-time employment to earn a predetermined amount of money.
 Doing a job essentially means carrying out a specific kind of work for an organization or an individual.
+The income is predetermined based on the job position and the employee’s ability to finish the allotted set of tasks responsibly.
 One of the most prominent highlights of a job is that a person in a superior position always assigns you tasks, monitors your performance, and determines your salary.

 Pros of having a job